 What to do once you've got your due date

-Once you've worked out your approximate due date with our calculator or your doctor you can get down to the exciting things, like planning how their nursery will look and picking our some of your favourite baby names.
+Once you've worked out your approximate due date with our calculator or your doctor, why not try guessing the sex of your baby with the 12 week nub theory test?
+Then you'll be all set to start planning exciting things like how their nursery will look and picking our some of your favourite baby names.
 You could consider anything from Disney names to the most popular choices, depending on what you fancy.

 And then of course, there's also the fun job of your pregnancy announcement.
 Once you've settled into your pregnancy there are so many exciting ways to let friends and family know your happy news.